cu-cit-cloud-team/aws-network-tools/network-reach/README.md

 ## Future Enhancements

-- Gather/analyze information about Direct Connect
+- [x] Gather/analyze information about Direct Connect and Internet Gateways
 - Specify source/destination port as an input parameter and scope analsys to that port
 - Handle ELB/ALB/NLB as a "source"
 - Update this README with a list of specific checks that are made (and that can fail)